 Plaza de Espana was another Seville highlight.
 The plaza – an architectural wonder – was built in 1928 for the Ibero-American Exposition (World’s Fair) of 1929.
 The plaza is massive and the details of the architecture are well-worth a visit.
 We took our time and walked from one end to the other romanticizing about days gone by and what the plaza must have been like in another era.
 The day we visited it was very quiet on the plaza, maybe because of the heat, or maybe it was not a work day, but it was quite nice.

 So Much to Love About Spain

 There are so many things we enjoy whenever we spend time in Spain.
-The people are friendly, the culture is rich in history and tradition, and of course the tapas and Sangria – and cerveza.
-Considering we knew so little about the city when we stepped off the train, I’d say we did pretty well for our first to Seville.
+The people are friendly.
+The culture is rich in history and tradition.
+And, of course the tapas and sangria are exceptional.
+We knew so little about the city when we stepped off the train.
+But, I’d say we did pretty well for our first to Seville.